dotnet/csharpstandard/standard/types.md

 > }
 > ```
 >
-> In the previous example, the compiler may decide that after the statement `int length = p.Length;`, the null-state of `p` is not-null.
+> In the previous example, a compiler may decide that after the statement `int length = p.Length;`, the null-state of `p` is not-null.
 If it were null, that statement would have thrown a `NullReferenceException`.
 This is similar to the behavior if the code had been preceded by `if (p == null) throw NullReferenceException();` except that the code as written may produce a warning, the purpose of which is to warn that an exception may be thrown implicitly. *end example*

 Later in the method, the code checks that `s` is not a null reference.
 The null-state of `s` can change to maybe null after the null-checked block closes.
-The compiler can infer that `s` is maybe null because the code was written to assume that it might have been null.
-Generally, when the code contains a null check, the compiler may infer that the value might have been null:
+A compiler can infer that `s` is maybe null because the code was written to assume that it might have been null.
+Generally, when the code contains a null check, a compiler may infer that the value might have been null:

 > *Example*: Each of the following expressions include some form of a null check.
 The null-state of `o` can change from not null to maybe null after each of these statements:
 >